gemini64/a1-llm/worklog.md

 - **error detection:** By prompting an LLM to just check, sentence-by-sentence, for errors in constraints adherence (given a linguistics constraints list as context).
 - **error correction:** By using the error list returned from the first analysis step to effectively paraphrase, within the boundaries defined by the same constraints lists, unconformant items.

-The constraints on irregular verbs is not checked during the error detection process and is delegated to a module, based on a POS tagger, that enriches the first analysis step output with additional info about irregular verbs (where applicable).
+The constraints on irregular verbs are not checked during the error detection process and this operation was delegated to a module, based on a POS tagger, that enriches the first analysis outputs with additional info about irregular verbs (if any are present).

 A schema is attached below for clarity.
 ![image](./res/diagram-multistep.png).

 #### Observation
-While this solution, depending on the POS-Tagging method used, deals better with irregular verbs detection and substitution, we observed no improvements in subsitutions **logical soundness**.
+While this solution deals better with irregular verbs detection and substitution, we observed no improvements in subsitutions **logical soundness**.

-We can hypothesize a lack of understanding on what constitutes a **paraphrase that preserve the original semantic meaning and minimize information loss** from the LLM we tested.
+We can hypothesize a lack of understanding on what constitutes a **paraphrase that preserve the original semantic meaning and minimize information loss**.
+Note that at the moment of writing in-depth analysis (on a small subset of data) was performed only on gpt-4o.